Clemson's College World Series hopes dashed by coronavirus cancellation

 It's a small victory for Reed and others, but it doesn't erase the harsh reality for Clemson that a once-promising season has been all but dashed; spring sports seasons have yet to be definitively canceled, though signs point in that direction.

 The Tigers began the season unranked and remained out of the polls despite winning seven of their first eight games.
-But after taking two out of three games from South Carolina two weekends ago, Lee's team found itself slotted at No. 21, then moved up two spots after opening ACC play with a three-game sweep of Boston College.
+But after taking two out of three games from South Carolina two weekends ago, Lee's team found itself slotted at No. 23 (in Baseball America.
+The Tigers were ranked No. 21 in Collegiate Baseball), then moved up a spot after opening ACC play with a three-game sweep of Boston College.

 Things were starting to click for the Tigers entering what would've been a three-game set at Wake Forest this weekend.
 The offense was finally catching up to the team's strong pitching.